|

 There are currently some 9,000 refugees and asylum seekers in Libya – mainly Iraqis and Palestinians, and also Eritrean, Sudanese, Somalis, Liberians, Sierra Leonean and Congolese from the Democratic Republic of the Congo.

 More stories about Eritrean and Ethiopian refugees are here.
-Other stories of refugees, political refugees, children refugees, Somali Displaced People and refugees in Denmark are here.
+Other stories of refugees are at African Political Refugees, Somali Displaced People and DAFI.
 Check the sources and comment or submit your story.

-You can look for more about Eritrean refugees or political refugees through this search tool.
+You can look for more pages about the Eritrean refugees or African political refugees through the search tool at the top of the right column.

 Are you Eritrean refugee or are you seeking asylum?

 Fill the form below.
 Tell us your story and let us bring it to the lights.
-You should indicate that your name stay anonymous if you feel afraid.
+You should indicate that your name stay anonymous if you are afraid.

 Have a Great Story about or from the Horn of Africa?